This Thai Style Pork Rice Bowl is bursting full of flavours and makes the perfect dinner night option from HelloFresh. Cook up a fresh start!

 Water for the Rice

-Remove the pan from the heat.
 Fluff up the rice with a fork and share between your bowls.
-Top with the pork stir-fry and get stuck in.
-Super tasty!
-Or, as they say in Thailand, Aloy mak!
+Top with the pork stir-fry and sprinkle over the remaining coriander.
+Enjoy!